Through the Beyond Our Gates initiative, University of the Pacific is working collaboratively to improve the social and economic health of our region.

-While we believe that the efforts of individual organizations have an important role in improving our community, it is clear that the deep-rooted challenges confronting the Central Valley require a new and strategic approach.
+While we believe that the efforts of individual organizations have an important role in improving our community, it is clear that the deep-rooted challenges confronting the Central Valley require a new and collaborative approach.

 When Beyond Our Gates was launched, the University and our community partners asked, "Where should we focus our efforts to have the most significant impact on lives in San Joaquin County and beyond?"